Boundary slopes for the Markov ordering on relatively prime pairs: Proof of

 \end{proof}

+\begin{remark} The reader may observe that \eqref{eq:antimodal} implies that there exists $T>0$ so that, for all $t\ge T$, the stable norm $\|{\cdot}\|_s$ is strictly antimodal with respect to $q$ on the intersection $\cL_t\cap \cQ'$. \end{remark}

-\begin{remark} In \cite[Conj.\,6.12]{LLRS}, Lee-Li-Rabideau-Schiffler claim a bit more than the statement of \autoref{thm:main thm}\ref{it:nope}.
+\begin{remark} Lee-Li-Rabideau-Schiffler claim more than the statement of \autoref{thm:main thm}\ref{it:nope}.
 Namely, they extend $\prec_\cM$ from $\cQ$ to $\cQ'$ (see also \cite{LPTV}).
 The latter is induced by something they call the `Markov distance' -- though one should note that the Markov distance is not a metric, as it does not obey the triangle inequality \cite[Rem.\,3.7]{LLRS}.
 With the notation that $m_{q,p}$ stands for the Markov distance from $(0,0)$ to $(q,p)$, one has $m_{q,p}=m_{p/q}$ when $\gcd(q,p)=1$.
-A recursive formula relating $m_{nq,np}$ to $m_{q,p}$ can be found in \cite[Lem.\,6.2]{LLRS}, which, together with a similar recursive formula for $\cosh(nx)$ and \eqref{eq:length-Markov}, can be used to show that the Markov distance satisfies
+A formula computing $m_{q,p}$ in terms of $m_{q',p'}$, where $(q',p')=\frac1{\gcd(q,p)}(q,p)$, can be found in \cite[Lem.\,6.2]{LLRS}.
+One finds that